spotify/gcs-tools/README.md

 ### GCS connector configuration

-GCS connector is not very smart, it will not pick up your gcloud configuration, instead it expect some settings to be set in `core-site.xml`.
+GCS connector is not very smart, it will not pick up your gcloud configuration, instead it expects some settings to be set in `core-site.xml`.
 It seems we need to provide those.
 To make things as generic and still usable, we
 set: